coffeebeats/gdbuild/docs/commands.md

 ### Options

 - `--dry-run` — log the build command without running it
+- `--force` - export the target even if it was cached in the store (does not rebuild the export template)

 - `-p`, `--path <PATH>` — use the Godot project found at `PATH`
   - Default value: `$PWD` (current working directory)